Nonprofits are not traditional businesses.

 Nonprofits deal with a variety of audiences.

-Their donors, volunteers, and constituents (and sometimes the government) must be able to easily understand who they are and what they’re about.
+Their donors, volunteers, and constituents (and sometimes the government) must be able to understand who they are and what they’re about quickly.

 A well-executed brand identity will help people understand your mission.

 But, a brand identity that clear and well-defined doesn’t happen by accident.
-It has to be planned with intent – from the visuals of your logo and website to the messaging of your company name and marketing copy.
+It has to be planned with intent – from the visuals of your logo and website design to the messaging of your brand name and marketing copy.

 Ilma Ibrisevic of the Donorbox Nonprofit Blog points out: